severine-Rachel/motus/README.md

 ## Score

-IN this section, the game is on data (port 3002) and the score section is on score (4000)
+In this section, the game is on data (port 3002) and the score section is on score (4000).

 ![](README-Image/mermaidscore.png)

 ## Authentification

-In this section
+In this section, we have the authentication page.
+It allows the user to login with a username and a password, or to register if not yet done.
+The user can also disconnect from this page in order to login with another account.
+The username and password, which are hashed for security purposes, are contained in users.json.